nvanheuverzwijn/naughty-chat/README.md

 Commands
 ========
-commands.py contains commands that clients can execute.
+commands package contains modules which contains commands that clients can execute.
 There commands are executed by the server with the help of the parser metadata.
+If you ever add new module with new commands, make sure that these commands are not in conflict with the currently available command.

 Logging
 =======